-In August 2014, NuLegacy closed a \$3,531,250 financing with Waterton Precious Metals Fund II Cayman, LP ("Waterton") at \$0.125 per share by way of a non-brokered private placement of 28,250,000 common shares, which are subject to a four month hold period.
+In August 2014, NuLegacy closed a \$3,531,250 financing with Waterton Precious Metals Fund II Cayman, LP ("Waterton") at \$0.125 per share by way of a non-brokered private placement of 28,250,000 common shares.
 No finder's fees or warrants were paid or issued in respect of this financing.
-NuLegacy intends to use the proceeds from the financing towards exploration on the Iceberg deposit, general working capital and other corporate purposes.
+NuLegacy used the proceeds from the financing towards exploration of the Iceberg deposit, general working capital and other corporate purposes.

-During the nine months ended December 31, 2014, NuLegacy met its expenditure commitment related to the Iceberg deposit of US\$1,125,000 (due on or before December 31, 2014) (refer to section "Summary of Exploration Activities").
+During the year ended March 31, 2015, NuLegacy met its annual expenditure commitment related to the Iceberg deposit of US\$1,125,000 (due on or before December 31, 2014) (refer to section "Summary of Exploration Activities").
 NuLegacy intends to fully meet the expenditure commitment of US\$2,000,000 (due on or before December 31, 2015) as a final requirement to earn the 70% undivided interest in the Iceberg property through future equity financings and current cash on hand.